 During these times of uncertainty, Istation is more committed than ever to helping students succeed.
 As districts continue to postpone classes this spring, schools are relying more on Istation's intervention and instruction for reading, math, and Spanish literacy.
 Istation allows teachers to continue providing differentiated learning for each student not only in the classroom but also by distance learning.

 In order to answer frequently asked questions from parents and teachers, we have created a Covid-19 school closures page that includes step-by-step instructions on how to get the most out of Istation at home.

-Please visit our School Closures page for installation instructions and making the most out of Istation at home.
+Please visit our Empower Educators page for installation instructions and making the most out of Istation at home.

 Educational leaders preparing for back to school during COVID-19 face many unknowns.
 Istation has created an additional resource page to help educators lead through unprecedented times.
 You can visit the page Helping Educators Lead Through Change from the link below.